CloudLabs-MOC/mslearn-ai-agents/Instructions/Gettingstartedpages/Combined-Gettingstarted.md

 By the end of this lab, you will be able to:

-1. **Explore AI Agent development:** In this lab, you'll use the Microsoft Foundry portal to build an AI agent that helps employees with expense claims.
-You'll configure the agent with instructions, ground it in an expense policy document, and test it in the playground — including generating a downloadable expense claim file.
+1. **Explore AI Agent development:** In this hands-on lab, participants will use the Microsoft Foundry portal to build an AI agent for handling employee expense claims.
+They will configure agent instructions, ground the agent using an expense policy document, and test it in the playground, including generating a downloadable expense claim file.

-2. **Integrate an AI agent with Foundry IQ:** In this lab, you'll create an AI agent in Microsoft Foundry, grounded in enterprise knowledge via Foundry IQ.
-Configure it with product documents from Azure Blob Storage and Azure AI Search, test it in the playground, then connect via a Python client to send queries and retrieve knowledge-driven responses.
+2. **Integrate an AI agent with Foundry IQ:** In this hands-on lab, participants will create an AI agent in Microsoft Foundry and integrate it with Foundry IQ for enterprise knowledge grounding.
+They will configure the agent using product documents from Azure Blob Storage and Azure AI Search, test it in the playground, and connect it via a Python client to send queries and retrieve knowledge-driven responses.

-3. **Build a workflow in Microsoft Foundry:** In this lab, you'll use the Microsoft Foundry portal to build a sequential workflow for automated customer support ticket processing.
-You'll create AI agents to classify tickets, handle escalations, and generate responses — then connect the workflow to Python via the Azure AI Projects SDK to validate it programmatically.
+3. **Build a workflow in Microsoft Foundry:** In this hands-on lab, participants will design and implement a sequential workflow for automated customer support ticket processing.
+They will create AI agents to classify tickets, manage escalations, and generate responses, and then connect the workflow to Python using the Azure AI Projects SDK for programmatic validation.

-4. **Develop a multi-agent solution with Microsoft Agent Framework (Optional):** In this lab, you'll build a multi-agent solution using the Microsoft Agent Framework SDK, implementing a sequential orchestration pattern where agents work together in a pipeline to process input and generate meaningful outputs.
+4. **Develop a multi-agent solution with Microsoft Agent Framework (Optional):** In this hands-on lab, participants will build a multi-agent solution using the Microsoft Agent Framework SDK.
+They will implement a sequential orchestration pattern where multiple agents collaborate in a pipeline to process inputs and generate meaningful outputs.

 ## Pre-requisites